-Lucy Allan is the Conservative Member of Parliament for Telford, having first been elected in May 2015, and most recently re-elected in December 2019 for the third time.
+Lucy Allan is the Member of Parliament for Telford and first elected to Parliament in May 2015, with a majority of 710 votes.

 Lucy was educated at Durham University and Kingston Law School.
 She has a degree in Anthropology and a Master's Degree with Distinction in Employment Law.

 Before entering Parliament, Lucy trained and qualified as a Chartered Accountant in 1991, working for Price Waterhouse specialising in Insolvency and business turnaround.
 She then built a career in Investment Management becoming Head of Investment Trusts at Gartmore Investment and later a Director at UBS Warburg.
 She later acted as an employment law advisor taking employee cases to Tribunal pro bono, as well as serving on Employment Tribunal panels.

 Lucy Allan served as a Conservative Councillor in the London Borough of Wandsworth from 2006-2012.